Six Awesome Bohemian Beach Front Hotels in Venice California

 As a note, as these are older hotels and on the beach where it tends to be cooler, many do not have air-conditioning.
 With the exception of one, they also do not have on site parking, but there are plenty of nearby lots and you can pre-arrange parking through most of them.

-Be sure to also see our guide to the best Venice Beach Boardwalk Restaurants so you know where to eat after you check in!
+Be sure to also see our guide to the best Venice Beach Boardwalk Restaurants so you know where to eat after you check in and our Venice Beach Vacation Guide video of all the sights and fun things to do in Venice.

 1. The Ellison Suites